CircuitSetup/Time-Circuits-Display/README.md

 The beep can be permanently disabled, permanently enabled, or enabled for 30 or 60 seconds
 - after a destination time is entered (and ENTER is pressed),
 - upon triggering a time travel,
-- after switching on the TCD (real power-up or fake power-up).
+- after switching on the TCD (real power-up or fake power-up),
+- after changing "speed" using a [Rotary Encoder](#rotary-encoder).

 The different modes are selected by typing 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs), followed by ENTER.
 The power-up default is selected in the Config Portal.

-Since the hardware only has one audio channel, the beep is suppressed whenever other sounds are played-back.
+For technical reasons, the beep is suppressed whenever other sounds are played-back.

 ## Night mode